MZHeader/MZHeader.github.io/_posts/2023-11-25-reversing-async-rats.md

 2 PEs are present as Hex within the $serv and $Data variables, these values are loaded directory into memory, so neither of them are written to disk.

-By taking these Hex values, replacing '@' with '0', and downloading to a file, we can analyse the 2 PEs further.
+By taking these Hex values, replacing '@' with '0', and downloading them to a file, we can analyse the 2 PEs further.

 The first file is RunPE, it's used to inject the ASync RAT payload (The second PE) into a legitimate process, via [process hollowing](https://attack.mitre.org/techniques/T1055/012/)

-_Interesting strings which indicate process injection / hollowoing (from PEStudio):_
+_Interesting strings which indicate process injection/hollowing (from PEStudio):_

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/bf627947-2b98-4193-972c-5c07b98a9979)

-_Interesting functions which indicate process injection / hollowing (From DNSpy):_
+_Interesting functions which indicate process injection/hollowing (From DNSpy):_

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/b3dec7d5-95da-4dea-afc4-67ab743676b4)